 This module will introduce the basic concepts and skills of evidence-based health care.
 Students will be facilitated to turn clinical queries into focussed questions, from which they can search the evidence.
 Participants will learn the skills to develop a search strategy for use across several databases.
 They will also learn about the importance of matching a research question with the most appropriate study design, and then be guided through suitable critical appraisal techniques, so that they can understand how and why published research can be used in clinical practice.
 Students will learn with peers in small groups, and through the week, they will have the opportunity to decide on a relevant question, search the evidence and present a critical appraisal for shared discussion.

-The last date for receipt of complete applications is 5pm Friday 3rd March 2017.
+The last date for receipt of complete applications is 5pm Friday 22nd September 2023.
 Regrettably, late applications cannot be accepted.

 - Formulate an answerable clinical question